lanl/latte_traveltime/README.md

 Algorithm features (details are explained in [the LATTE paper](https://academic.oup.com/gji/article/241/2/1275/8046728)):

-- Mostly written in modern Fortran.
+- Written in modern Fortran.
 - Applies to Cartesian, regularly sampled grid.
 - Forward and adjoint-state equations are solved with the fast-sweeping method.
 - Traveltime computation is based on the factorized eikonal equation for avoiding source singularity and thus improved accuracy.